Cervidellus/StateMachineProofOfConcept/README.md

 Communication is done via zeroMQ via an XPUB/XSUB model.
 Using this setup, the communication could easily be converted to a conversation mode where the state machine could detect if a node crashed.

+The StateMachineZMQtest application allows you to walk through the state machine without connecting it to hardware by pushing buttons in the gui.